Amazon.com, Inc. (AMZN) Stock Could Give Users a Prime Reason to Shop Whole Foods

 Amazon can afford to drastically slice prices for organics, and get people back into the first-and-original name in organics.
 That’s because … Amazon doesn’t need to make a profit!
 We already know that’s how AMZN stock works.
 Shareholders don’t care about profits, and Amazon is a cash flow generator.

-With this purchase, AMZN stock will benefit with about $800 million in additional annual free cash flow.
+With this purchase, Amazon will benefit with about $800 million in additional annual free cash flow.

 Not only that, Amazon could start leveraging its market power with suppliers for Whole Foods, forcing expenses down.